-DEVELOPMENT SYSTEMS CUSTOMER CHANGE NOTIFICATION SERVICE
+CUSTOMER CHANGE NOTIFICATION SERVICE

-Microchip's customer notification service helps keep customers current on Microchip products.
-Subscribers will receive e-mail notification whenever there are changes, updates, revisions or errata related to a specified product family or development tool of interest.
+Microchip started the customer notification service to help customers stay current on Microchip products with the least amount of effort.
+Once you subscribe, you will receive email notification whenever we change, update, revise or have errata related to your specified product family or development tool of interest.

-To register, access the Microchip web site at www.microchip.com, click on Customer Change Notification and follow the registration instructions.
+Go to the Microchip web site (www.microchip.com) and click on Customer Change Notification.
+Follow the instructions to register.